jdi-docs/jdi-light/source/includes/_tutorial.md

     @FindBy(css ="#contact-form [type=submit]") WebElement submitButton;
 ```
 **Selenium:** (9 lines of code)<br/>
 In Selenium we have to describe all elements of the form.
-This is easy to do for simple elements like TextFields, Checkboxes, TextArea and buttons.<br/>
+This is easy to do for simple elements like `TextField`, `Checkbox`, `TextArea` and buttons.<br/>
-_Note: you must add **#contact-form** to some element locators._<br/>
+_Note: You must add **#contact-form** to some element locators._<br/>
-And because we have no idea about what UI element this WebElement represents, it is a good practice to add type as a part of its names
+And because `WebElement` doesn't give us any clues about the type of element, it is a good practice to denote an element type in a variable name.
 <br/><br/>

 ```java